Gorilla Warfare (Dad's Army): Plot

-While the platoon spends the night in an outlying barn, the gorilla hides in the straw unnoticed, and later disappears.
-The gorilla returns to GHQ, where it is revealed to be an officer in disguise, spying on the platoon.
-Meanwhile, Frazer tells the men the "Story of the Auld Empty Barn" ("There was nothing in it!").
+That evening, the platoon arrive in an outlying barn to spend the night in.
+Frazer tells them the "Story of the Auld Empty Barn" ("There was nothing in it!").
+Unbeknownst to them, the gorilla enters and hides in the straw unnoticed.
+After the men go to sleep, the gorilla sneaks away and returns to GHQ, where it is revealed to be an officer, Lieutenant Wood in disguise, spying on the platoon.

 The following morning Mainwaring and his men attempt the final leg of the exercise, to transport Mainwaring to the special destination.
-Pressed for time, Mainwaring and Jones commandeer Hodges' motorbike, with the rest of the platoon following in the van.

-Hodges returns, having called the RSPCA and summoned their help.
+Pressed for time after Mainwaring's inept skills with a compass get them nowhere, he and Jones commandeer Hodges' motorbike, with the rest of the platoon following in the van.
+Before they set off, Hodges returns, having called the RSPCA and summoned their help.
 They have provided him with a large hypodermic, though Mainwaring still brushes aside any suggestion of a gorilla, until it suddenly appears brandishing a revolver.

-A panicking Jones sticks the hypodermic in Mainwaring by mistake, causing him to lose control and veer off the road, and Jones manages to get hold of the pistol.
-As the rest of the platoon and the Colonel arrive, the gorilla implores him not to shoot, revealing himself as an army officer.
-The Colonel congratulates them on winning the exercise, while a slumped Mainwaring passes out.
+They race away on the motorbike, with the gorilla hijacking it.
+A panicking Jones tries to incapacitate it with the hypodermic, but jabs Mainwaring with it by mistake, causing him to lose control and veer off the road, but Jones manages to get hold of the pistol.
+As the rest of the platoon arrive, the gorilla implores them not to shoot, revealing himself as Lieutenant Wood.
+The Colonel arrives to congratulate the men on winning the exercise, while a slumped Mainwaring passes out.